MZMahid/portswigger-labs/Cross_site_scripting.md

 ## 17. Reflected XSS in canonical link tag
 - **Location:** Reflected Cross Site Scripting Vulnerability in the home page inside a `link` tag
 - **Payload:** the payload is appending this query string with the base url `?'accesskey='X'onclick='alert(1)'`
-- **How It Works:** The server side code puts the the query string inside a href in link tag. we can sue `'` to break out put the nessasary attributes.
+- **How It Works:** The server side code puts the the query string inside a href in link tag. we can use `'` to break out put the nessasary attributes.
 The `accesskey` enables simulating clicking on the element with keyboard, for linux the hotkey for this is `Alt + Shit + <the access keys>` in out case Alt + Shift + X. which trigger the onclick() event and executes the alert funciton
 - **Root cause:** The server sanitize the double quote but not the isngle quote.
 - **Note:** This exploit may not be possible if not for some weird input manipulation does by the server. where when I input the single quote in the query string inside that vulnerable href it shows `" ' "="`.
 Because of this the href automatically closes for that leading `"`.
 I don't know why the server does this.
 But since the `"` is encoded there was no way we could have broken out of the href attribute without that given `"`.